Marlin Klein

-Marlin Klein (born September 17, 2002) is a German college football tight end for the Michigan Wolverines.
-He has won two Big Ten Conference titles and a national championship in 2023.
+Marlin Klein (born September 17, 2002) is a German professional American football tight end for the Houston Texans of the National Football League (NFL).
+He played college football for the Michigan Wolverines, winning a national championship in 2023.
+Klein was selected by the Texans in the second round of the 2026 NFL draft.

-Early years
+Early life

 Klein was born in Germany on September 17, 2002, the son of Marco Albers and Melanie Klein.
 He grew up in Cologne, initially playing soccer and basketball as a youth before turning to American football.
 He played for the junior team of the Cologne Crocodiles.
 With the help of Gridiron Imports Foundation, a US Registered Non-profit that helps international football players play in the United States, Klein later transferred to Rabun Gap-Nacoochee School, a boarding school in Rabun Gap, Georgia, to play high school football in the United States.
 He was rated as a three-star recruit and committed to play college football at the University of Michigan.

 College career

 In 2022, Klein enrolled at the University of Michigan and played in two games as a freshman before redshirting the season.
 In 2023, he played in ten games, winning the national championship with Michigan that season.
 He also made his first collegiate reception, finishing the year with one catch for eight yards.